freeCodeCamp/chapter/CONTRIBUTING.md

 To keep everything DRY, add `extends BaseModel` to the class and import it from 'models/BaseModel' to no repeat id, createdAt, and updatedAt fields on every single model

 `npx typeorm` can also be used, but must be run inside _server_.

+#### Changing the schema in development

+It is not necessary to migrate the database during development.
+By default, the database is kept in sync with the definitions in _server/models_ when the server is started.
+You can also manually sync via the `npm run db:sync` command.
+Finally, once your feature is finished, you should create and commit a [migration](#creating-a-migration).

 #### Creating a Migration